 Applications are reviewed by a peer loan fund advisory board.
 An initial screening will take place and applicants who are declined at this point will be notified.
 The applicants who are still in the selection pool may get a site visit by the loan fund officer after an initial screening is completed.
 Final decisions will be made by the loan fund advisory board.
 The loan fund will conduct a credit history check at its own expense.

-Here are the forms and applications you'll need:
+Here are the forms and applications you'll need (all links are downloadable PDFS):

 - General Information Sheet